rilldata/rill/docs/docs/tutorials/rill_advanced_features/incremental_models/simple-examples/split_now.md

 sidebar_position: 2
 ---

 As mentioned, we can define a split by adding the `splits:` key with some defining parameters.
+Splits are a special case of incremental model states.
 Let's look at the following example.

 ```yaml
 type: model